The complete guide for eCommerce

 Collection without activation is just storage.
 Four channels reliably produce measurable lift.

-Email and SMS.
-Custom properties mapped from first-party signals power conditional welcome series, replenishment reminders, win-back flows, and dynamic content blocks inside otherwise generic campaigns.
-This is where most Shopify stores see the fastest payback because the platform infrastructure already exists and the marginal cost of personalisation is near zero.
+Custom properties mapped from first-party signals power conditional welcome series, replenishment reminders, win-back flows, and dynamic content blocks.
+The platform infrastructure already exists; the marginal cost of personalisation is near zero.

-Paid ads.
 Push enriched segments to Meta Custom Audiences and Google Customer Match.
 A list of customers segmented by stated preference and verified purchase behaviour is a dramatically better remarketing audience and look-alike seed than an undifferentiated subscriber list.
-Campaign-level performance compounds through the ad platform’s optimisation model.
-We’ve walked through the Meta side step-by-step in how to make your Facebook ads smarter with quiz audiences.

-On-site personalisation.
-First-party signals can drive collection ordering, hero swaps, product recommendation feeds and conditional logic on PDPs.
+First-party signals can drive collection ordering, hero swaps, product recommendation feeds, and conditional logic on PDPs.
 The simplest implementation stores a profile attribute in a cookie or local-storage key and lets a personalisation app or your theme read it on subsequent visits.

-Customer service.
-Surface preference data inside Shopify Orders, Gorgias tickets and post-purchase emails so the human or automated message references what the customer already told you.
-This is where personalisation is most visible to the customer and most likely to generate goodwill that turns into repeat orders.
+Surface preference data inside Shopify Orders, Gorgias tickets, and post-purchase emails so the human or automated message references what the customer already told you.
+Where personalisation is most visible to the customer and most likely to generate goodwill.

 Privacy and compliance

 First-party data is the easiest category to keep compliant, but easier is not automatic.
-Three obligations apply almost universally:
+The biggest regulations in scope: GDPR (EU/UK), CCPA / CPRA (California), Quebec's Law 25, the EU AI Act, and an expanding patchwork of US state laws.
+Three obligations apply almost universally.

-Consent.
 Every collection point must have a clear, specific consent mechanism.
-For marketing channels (email, SMS), this means opt-in language that names the channel and the type of content.
-For preference data collected inside a quiz, this means an explicit consent question with a defined value exchange.
-GDPR and CCPA both require that consent be specific, withdrawable and demonstrable; “by using this site you agree” is not consent.
-Our guide on asking for marketing consent inside a quiz covers the operational detail (when to ask, optional vs mandatory, copy that converts).
+For marketing channels (email, SMS), opt-in language must name the channel and the type of content.
+For preference data collected inside a quiz, an explicit consent question with a defined value exchange.
+GDPR and CCPA both require consent to be specific, withdrawable, and demonstrable; "by using this site you agree" is not consent.

 The good news: when first-party collection is consent-led from the start, all three obligations become straightforward audits rather than emergency remediations.